markthebault/kube-datascience/README.md

 The generated files will be located in `.tmp/`

 ## Improvments to be done
-- Create a custom password for jupyter when is lunched
 - Store the home directory of jupyter to an S3 bucket (or compatible)
 - Pass AWS environment variables to the containers dynamically
 - Add tensorflow capabilities to this environment